Flows

 Adding actions

-Still working on the Stages tab, and for each Stage in turn, you can now add Actions, which your Flow users can optionally choose to process for each person.
-Each stage will always need at least one Move-to-stage action to ensure people can be processed into other stages; without this navigation action, they would get stuck in the stage.
-With this in mind, you should begin by first adding all the Move to stage navigation actions to each stage and then adding the other stage-specific actions afterwards.
-Click Add action.
+Still working on the Stages tab, and for each Stage in turn, you can now add the Actions that will be processed as people become due in that stage.
+Each stage must have at least one Move-to-stage action to ensure people can be processed into other stages.
+With this in mind, you will find it helpful to begin by first adding the Move to stage actions to each stage of the Flow.
+You can then add the other stage-specific actions afterwards.

-Finally, click Save to add the action.
-The Stage tab is updated to show the newly added action.
+Finally, click Save.
+The Stages tab updates to show the newly added action.
 Continue adding navigation actions to each stage in the Flow.
 Note the Actions menu to Edit or Delete an action if needed.
-As shown in the example below, for any stage where your Flow processes will come to an end - perhaps in the last stage of the Flow - you can add a Move to stage action with the Stage value Completed, which will enable your Flow users to process people out of the Flow entirely once everything is completed.
+As shown in the example below, for any stage where the Flow process will end, perhaps in the final stage, the Move to stage action with a value of Completed will enable you to process people out of the Flow and complete their tracking.

-Having first added navigation actions, let's look at the other available actions.
-The actions you choose will depend on the stage Instructions you have added, i.e. what needs to happen at each stage.
-Working methodically from the first stage of the Flow, add further actions to a stage by clicking Add action.
-The example below shows the full Action list.
-Not all actions are available in all modules.
-In most cases, selecting an action from the list will reveal a further field relating to that action.
-For example, selecting the Add tag action will enable you to choose the specific tag to be added, while selecting Send email will allow you to choose the Preset email you wish to be sent at that stage.
+Having added "Move to stage" navigation actions, let's now consider the other stage-specific actions you might add.
+The actions you choose will be influenced by the stage Instructions you have added.
+The instructions should clearly describe what needs to happen when people become due at that stage.
+Working methodically through each stage, add the appropriate actions by clicking Add action.
+The image below shows the full Action list.
+Please note that not all actions are available in every module.
+Selecting certain actions will reveal further options for that action.
+For example, when selecting the Add tag action, you can choose the specific tag to be added.

 After adding actions to each stage, you're ready to test that the Flow works as expected when in use, perhaps by first adding yourself to the Flow and processing yourself through each stage to review the user experience.
 For example, you may discover a pertinent action is missing from a stage or that the order or default state of actions needs fine-tuning.
-As you use Flows, you may want to adjust the due date interval between Flow stages, perhaps where the anticipated timings are proving unrealistic if people's busyness needs factoring into your processes.
+As you use Flows, you may want to adjust the due date interval between Flow stages, especially if the anticipated timings are proving unrealistic, such as when people's busyness needs to be factored into your processes.
 The next sections of this article explain how to add people to Flows and process them.

 Adding and removing people from a Flow